Anchor Space Optimal Transport as a Fast Solution to Multiple Optimal Transport Problems: Numerical Evaluation

-\paratitle{Baselines and other setups.} {We set the Earth Movers Distance (OT-EMD) solved by \cite{bonneel2011displacement} as the baseline distance, which computes an exact solution of the OT problem in Eq.~(\ref{Eq.OT}) in the form of linear programming problem.
-For our proposed methods, except for ASOT-ML and ASOT-DL, we also implement a variant whose anchor space is learned by $k$-means according to {\bf Proposition \ref{Prop.UBoh}}. eASOT-ML, eASOT-DL, and eASOT-k denote the entropic ASOT solved by Sinkhorn's solver with GPU-parallelization for ASOT-ML, ASOT-DL and the $k$-means variant, respectively.
-ASOT-ML, ASOT-DL, and ASOT-k denote the ones with EMD solver.
-For other compared approximate methods, we choose the followings: the entropic OT with the Sinkhorn's algorithm \cite{Peyre_2019_OTBook_s} on {CPU (eOT), the entropic OT with the Sinkhorn's algorithm and the block diagonal stacking on GPU (BDS-eOT)}, and the sliced Wasserstein distance (SW) \cite{bonneel2015sliced}.
-For the parameter settings of other methods, we use a Sinkhorn's solver with $\varepsilon = 0.1$ and $50$ iterations, a sliced Wasserstein distance solver with $d$ projections.
-For our methods, we set the number of anchor points $k$ equal to the maximum number of nodes that a graph contains of the dataset.
-For the weights of losses of ASOT-DL, we set $\alpha = 1, \beta=1,\gamma=1$.
+\paratitle{Baselines and other setups.} We set the Earth Movers Distance (OT-EMD) solved by the EMD solver \cite{bonneel2011displacement} as the baseline distance, which computes an exact solution of the OT problem in Eq. (\ref{Eq.OT}) in the form of a linear programming problem.
+For our proposed methods, in addition to ASOT-ML and ASOT-DL, we also implement a variant ASOT-$k$, for which the anchor space is learned by $k$-means according to {\bf Proposition \ref{Prop.UBoh}}. eASOT-ML, eASOT-DL, and eASOT-$k$ denote the entropic ASOT solved using Sinkhorn's solver with GPU-parallelization, respectively for ASOT-ML, ASOT-DL and the $k$-means variant.
+ASOT-ML, ASOT-DL, and ASOT-$k$ denote the ones with the EMD solver.
+For other compared approximate methods, we choose the following: The entropic OT with the {Sinkhorn's algorithm} \cite{Peyre_2019_OTBook_s} on {CPU (eOT), the entropic OT with the {Sinkhorn's algorithm} and the block diagonal stacking on GPU (BDS-eOT)}, and the sliced Wasserstein distance (SW) \cite{bonneel2015sliced}.
+For the parameter settings of other methods, we use Sinkhorn's solver with $\varepsilon = 0.1$ and $50$ iterations, a sliced Wasserstein distance solver with $d$ projections.
+For our methods, we set the number of anchor points $k$ equal to the average number of nodes of the dataset contained by a graph.
+For the weights of losses of ASOT-DL, we set $\alpha = 1, \beta=1$, and $\gamma=1$.
 For ASOT-ML, we set $C=100$.
-More detailed parameter settings are provided in the supplementary file.
-We conduct $500$ epochs of training with a batch size of $500$ (graphs), except for ZINC, we only compute 50 epochs.
+We conduct $500$ epochs of training with a batch size of $500$ (graphs), except for ZINC, for which we only compute 50 epochs.
 For the subset division of graph datasets, we run a $10$-fold cross-validation where train vs. test is $9:1$, except for ZINC, where we use the default splits.
-We compute the pairwise distance of the whole dataset (train + test) for evaluation, except for ZINC, where we only compute the test subset. {For the subset division of the MNIST dataset, we randomly choose $50$ images for each category of digits from the test subset, with which we construct a subset of $500$ images.
-We conduct $10$ times of distance approximation experiments on these subsets, which are randomly generated with different random seeds for each run.} The machine for experiments is equipped with an Intel CPU i7-12700KF, 32 GB RAM, and a GPU of NVIDIA GeForce RTX 3090Ti.}
+We compute the pairwise distance of the whole dataset (train + test) for evaluation, except for ZINC, for which we only compute the test subset.
+For the subset division of the MNIST dataset, we randomly choose $50$ images for each category of digits from the test subset, with which we construct a subset of $500$ images.
+We conduct $10$ times distance approximation experiments on these subsets, which are generated randomly with different random seeds for each run.
+The experimental setup used a machine equipped with an Intel i7-12700KF CPU, 32 GB of RAM, and an Nvidia GeForce RTX 3090Ti GPU.